aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-observability-accelerators/single-new-eks-gpu-opensource-observability.md

 npm install -g aws-cdk
 ```

-3. AMG workspace: To visualize metrics collected, you need an AMG workspace.
+3. Amazon Managed Grafana workspace: To visualize metrics collected, you need an Amazon Managed Grafana workspace.
 If you have an existing workspace, create an environment variable as described below.
-To create a new workspace, visit [our supporting example for AMG](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/)
+To create a new workspace, visit [our supporting example for Amazon Managed Grafana](https://aws-observability.github.io/terraform-aws-observability-accelerator/helpers/managed-grafana/)

 !!! note
     For the URL `https://g-xyz.grafana-workspace.us-east-1.amazonaws.com`, the workspace ID would be `g-xyz`